Lahpet: Preparation styles

 Lahpet thohk (လက်ဖက်သုပ်) or Yangon lahpet is a pickled tea salad that is very popular across Myanmar, especially with women.
 It is prepared by mixing the ingredients of Mandalay lahpet (except for the coconut) and adding fresh tomatoes, garlic, green chilis, and shredded cabbage, and is dressed with fish sauce, sesame or peanut oil, and lime juice.
 Lahpet with plain white rice is another student favorite, traditionally served at the end of every meal.

 Some of the most popular commercial lahpet brands include Ayee Taung lahpet from Mandalay, Shwe Toak from Mogok, and Yuzana and Pinpyo Ywetnu from Yangon.
 Mixed ingredients of fried garlic, peas, peanuts and sesame have become available Hna-pyan gyaw (twice-fried) for convenience, although they are traditionally sold separately.
 Ayee Taung has been around for over 100 years.
 Its new recipes, such as Shu-shè (extra hot) and Kyetcheini (Red Cross), are quite popular.

 Zayan lahpet is lahpet mixed with carambola (star fruit) and pickled young leaves cut together with coarse leaves.
 Many prefer Mogok lahpet as it uses only young tea leaves.

 In the Northern Thai provinces of Chiang Mai, Chiang Rai and Mae Hong Son, lahpet thohk can be found at restaurants where Shan ethnic food is served.
 In Thai, it is called yam miang (ยำเหมียง), from Shan neng yam (ၼဵင်ႈယမ်း).

 The town of Pyay (formerly Prome) is known for a local delicacy known as taw laphet (တောလက်ဖက်; lit. 'rural laphet) or laphet (နိဗ္ဗိန္ဒလက်ဖက်).
 Originating from Burmese nunneries in the area, the laphet is fermented from the leaves of the naywe (နရွဲ) tree, or kyettet (ကြက်တက်), the Combretum pilosum plant.
-The pulp is then tightly wrapped into dried banbwe (ဘန့်ပွေး) leaves and left soaking in regularly changed water for up to 2 years, before it is consumed.
-Taw laphet is otherwise consumed in an identical fashion to traditional laphet.
+The pulp is then tightly wrapped in dried banbwe (ဘန့်ပွေး) leaves and left soaking in regularly changed water for up to 2 years, before it is consumed.
+Taw laphet is otherwise consumed identically to traditional laphet.

 2009 scandal

-On 12 March 2009, the Ministry of Health of Myanmar announced that 43 brands of lahpet, including some popular brands, contained a chemical dye called auramine O that is not permitted for use in food.
-This issue was believed have arisen from wholesale dealers using cheaper chemical dyes instead of traditional food dyes.
+On 12 March 2009, the Ministry of Health of Myanmar announced that 43 brands of lahpet, including some popular brands, contained a chemical dye called Auramine O that is not permitted for use in food.
+This issue was believed to have arisen from wholesale dealers using cheaper chemical dyes instead of traditional food dyes.
 Consequently, the Malaysian government banned the sale of those brands of lahpet, while Singapore also ordered a ban on 20 brands of lahpet from Myanmar, including eight varieties marketed by Yuzana which had not been declared unsafe by the Burmese authorities.
 However, Thailand, which has a sizable Burmese population, did not announce any ban on lahpet brands.
 Tea businesses were hit by a dramatic drop in lahpet sales.